 Since $ S^{(p+1)}= S^{(p)}\cup \Theta^{(p)}$, we also see from (\ref{Lambda}) that

 Thus

-The solution of the optimization problem in (AC2) depends on the parameter $ \sigma.$ Thus $ \widehat{x}^{(p+1)}$ should be written as $ \widehat{x}^{(p+1)} (\sigma) .$ For notational convenience, however, we simply use $ \widehat{x}^{(p+1)}$ to denote the solution of (AC2) throughout the paper.
-In this paper, the above approximation counterpart is only used as an auxiliary tool to provide convenience for the analysis of DOMP.
-In (AC2), the components of $z$ supported on $ \Lambda^{(p)} $ are surpassed by a large penalty parameter $ \sigma .$ For a sufficiently large $ \sigma,$ the components of $ \widehat{x}^{(p+1)}$ supported on $ \Lambda^{(p)}$ would either completely vanish or be sufficiently small.
-As a result, $\widehat{x}^{(p+1)}$ can be made arbitrarily close to $ x^{(p+1)},$ the iterate generated by DOMP, provided that $ \sigma $ is sufficiently large.
+The solution of the optimization problem in (AC2) depends on $ \sigma,$ and thus $ \widehat{x}^{(p+1)}$ should be written as $ \widehat{x}^{(p+1)} (\sigma) .$ For notational convenience, however, we simply use $ \widehat{x}^{(p+1)}$ to denote the solution of (AC2).
+The above-described approximation counterpart is only used as an auxiliary tool to support the analysis of DOMP in the next section.
+From (AC2), one can see that for a sufficiently large $ \sigma,$ the components of $ \widehat{x}^{(p+1)}$ supported on $ \Lambda^{(p)}$ would vanish completely or be sufficiently small.
+Thus $\widehat{x}^{(p+1)}$ can be made arbitrarily close to $ x^{(p+1)}$ (the iterate generated by DOMP) provided that $ \sigma $ is sufficiently large.
 The following lemma makes this rigorous.

 \begin{Lem} At the iterate $ x^{(p)}$, let $ x^{(p+1)} $ and $ S^{(p+1)}$ be generated by DOMP, and let $ \widehat{S}^{(p+1)} $ and $ \widehat{x}^{(p+1)} $be defined in (AC1) and (AC2) accordingly.
 Then one has